pranshugaba/hugo-website/content/dev/building-x-and-o-using-godot/index.md

 If you are curious to know how the Godot Engine works, head over [Godot's GitHub page](https://github.com/godotengine/godot) and look at its Godot's source code.
 You can see how it's made and how it works.
 You can report bugs and submit improvements here.

-If you enjoyed this guide and found it useful, consider supporting my work on Ko-fi.
+If you enjoyed this guide and found it useful, consider supporting my work on [Ko‑fi](https://ko-fi.com/pranshugaba).
 I would love to write more guides on game development and your support will go a long way.